-MAT 135 Finite Mathematics (4 CR) (FORMERLY MTH 145)
+MAT 135 FINITE MATHEMATICS (4 CR)

-This course is for student whose programs do not require trigonometry (or the calculus sequence).
+This course is for students whose programs do not require trigonometry (or the calculus sequence).
 The topics included are linear, exponential, quadratic, polynomial and logarithmic functions and models: systems of linear equations; linear regression; mathematics of finance and financial modeling; matrices, linear programming; permutations; combinations, probability theory; probabilistic simulations; decision theory; descriptive statistics; and Markov chains.
 The mathematics department recommends the prerequisite not be more than two years old.
 If the prerequisite is more than two years old the recommendation is the course placement assessment be taken or the prerequisite be retaken to ensure the success of the student.